8. Internationaler Weißstorchzensus 2024

 Status of data analysis

 We received positive responses to our call for participation in the census from 55 countries throughout the white stork's range.
-So far (June 4, 2025), final results have been received from 41 countries.
-Preliminary figures are available from additional eight countries.
+So far (October 22, 2025), final results have been received from 48 countries.
+Preliminary figures are available from additional three countries.

-Six countries have not yet submitted any data, including countries with large white stork populations such as Poland, Lithuania and France.
+Five countries have not yet submitted any data, including countries with large white stork populations such as Poland or Romania.
 Spain will take part in the census in 2025.
-Bulgaria and Russia need two years for their surveys.
+Russia needs two years for their surveys.
 Nevertheless, we can present preliminary results based on the available data.
 A discussion of the results will follow once the overall final results of the census are in.

 Results

-An overview of the current results of the 8th International White Stork Census is presented in Fig. 1 and the table below.
-For the countries highlighted in yellow, only preliminary results are available.
-These are either reports of preliminary data by the national census coordination, data from 2023 (Iran) or our own extrapolations based on partial census data already available (Algeria, Estonia).
+An overview of the current results of the 8th International White Stork Census is presented in Fig. 1 and Tab.
+1. For the countries on the map highlighted in yellow, only preliminary results are available.
+These are either reports of preliminary data by the national census coordination or data from 2023 (Iran).

 The counts of the 8th International White Stork Census add to our knowledge of the worldwide distribution of the species.
 Libya participated in the International White Stork Census for the first time in 2024.
 The census revealed a population of 758 white stork pairs in the northeast of the country, in the provinces of Al-Jabel and Al-Akhder.
 Previously, it was assumed that there were only a few pairs in Libya (about 25 HPa in 2004).